percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/xtrabackup_bin/xbk_option_reference.rst

 .. option:: --datadir=DIRECTORY

    The source directory for the backup.
-This should be the same as the datadir for your |MySQL| server, so it should be read from :file:`my.cnf` if that exists; otherwise you must specify it on the command line.
+This directory should be the same as the datadir for your |MySQL| server, and it should be read from :file:`my.cnf` if that exists; otherwise, you must specify it on the command line.

    When combined with the :option:`xtrabackup --copy-back` or :option:`xtrabackup --move-back` option, :option:`xtrabackup --datadir` refers to the destination directory.

-   Once connected to the server, in order to perform a backup you will need ``READ`` and ``EXECUTE`` permissions at a filesystem level in the server's :term:`datadir`.
+   Once connected to the server, to perform a backup, you will need ``READ`` and ``EXECUTE`` permissions at a filesystem level in the server's :term:`datadir`.

+.. option:: --debug-sleep-before-unlock=#

+   A debug-only option that is used by the Xtrabackup test suite.

 .. option:: --decompress

-   Decompresses all files with the :file:`.qp` extension in a backup previously made with the :option:`xtrabackup --compress` option.
+   This option decompresses all files with the :file:`.qp` extension in a backup previously made with the :option:`xtrabackup --compress` option.
 The :option:`xtrabackup --parallel` option will allow multiple files to be decrypted simultaneously.
-In order to decompress, the qpress utility MUST be installed and accessible within the path. |Percona XtraBackup| doesn't automatically remove the compressed files.
-In order to clean up the backup directory users should use :option:`xtrabackup --remove-original` option.
+To decompress, the qpress utility MUST be installed and accessible within the path. |Percona XtraBackup| doesn't automatically remove the compressed files.
+To clean up the backup directory, users should use the :option:`xtrabackup --remove-original` option.

 .. option:: --decrypt=ENCRYPTION-ALGORITHM